 - 2 large eggs + 2 large egg yolks

 - 2 teaspoons cornstarch

 - 2 tablespoons good, fruity olive oil

-Return the cornstarch-infused liquid to the bowl and continue to whisk for 3-4 minutes more until the liquid thickens into a curd consistency.
-Be careful not to let it come to a full simmer, or you'll start to scramble the eggs.
-(You can also check out my lemon curd video to see the consistency you’re looking for.)
+- Return the cornstarch-infused liquid to the bowl and continue to whisk for 1-2 minutes more until the liquid thickens into a curd consistency.
+Be careful not to let the curd come to a full simmer, or you'll start to scramble the eggs.